NZ mosque shootings toll rises to 50, families wait to bury their dead

-CHRISTCHURCH/WELLINGTON (Reuters) - The death toll in the New Zealand mosque shootings rose to 50 on Sunday after police said they found another body at one of the mosques, while authorities worked to formally identify victims and release their bodies to families.
+CHRISTCHURCH/WELLINGTON (Reuters) - The death toll in the New Zealand mosque shootings rose to 50 on Sunday after police said they found another body at one of the mosques, as families waited for authorities to formally identify victims and release their bodies for burial.

 Australian Brenton Harrison Tarrant, 28, a suspected white supremacist, was charged with murder on Saturday.
 Tarrant was remanded without a plea and is due back in court on April 5 where police said he was likely to face further charges.